 6.24.1 Applicability to language

+The vulnerability described in ISO/IEC TR 24772-1:2019 clause 6.24. applies to Python.
+It is somewhat mitigated by Python mandating the order of evaluation in some cases.
+On the other hand, additional vulnerabilities arise from Python semantics of loops that alter data structures.

 Python supports sequence unpacking (parallel assignment) in which each element of the right hand side (expressed as a tuple) is evaluated and then assigned to each element of the left-hand side (LHS) in left-to-right sequence.
 For example, the following is a safe way to exchange values in Python:

 a = 1